MrCarpenter24/Calico-Voice-Assistant/README.md

    * Start by downloading *calico-install.sh*, located in the repository above.
 2. **Make the Script Executable**
    * In some operating systems, such as *Ubuntu*, you can simply right click the downloaded file and edit permissions to make the script executable.
-   * However, other distros, such as *Raspberry Pi OS*, do not have this ability and require the use of the commands instead.
+   * However, other distros, such as *Raspberry Pi OS*, do not have this ability and require the use of commands instead.
    * To do this, open your shell or terminal emulator and navigate to your downloads directory using something like this:
 ```bash
 cd /home/[your-username-here]/Downloads